 All parts of the proposal, except the proposal narrative, must be in final form five (5) business days before the sponsor proposal deadline date.
 If any of these are not in final form, your proposal is considered late.

-A PI can continue to refine the draft proposal narrative, but it must be received in final form by OSP no later than 9:00 a.m. two (2) full business days before the proposal deadline date.
+A PI can continue to refine the draft proposal narrative, summary and reference, but it must be received in final form by OSP no later than 9:00 a.m. two (2) full business days before the proposal deadline date.
 This will allow OSP personnel to do a thorough review of your final documents prior to submission.
 If any errors are found, this allows plenty of time for corrections.
 This also allows sufficient time for the submission process.
 For example, grants.gov recommends that proposals are submitted 2-3 days prior to the official deadline to avoid any problems that the system may encounter.
-Many other electronic submission vehicles are recommending the same.
+Many other electronic submission portals are recommending the same.

 Proposals that Meet the Five Day Deadline